Meanwhile, add the cream, Dijon mustard, garlic powder and cayenne to a small saucepan. Whisk to combine.

 Heat the sauce over low heat and stir the cheese in slowly and gently to prevent the cheese from becoming stringy.

-Please don't skip the mustard - its acidty helps improve the sauce's textue.
+Please don't skip the mustard - its acidity helps improve the sauce's texture.